helabed/mastering-ruby/README.md

-    should assert that to 'include' a module's instance method does not mean copying the method's body, but instead referencing the one and only copy of it should be available for use from more than one class should be available for use from an object with the 'extend' keyword should be available for use from an object by including the methods from the module into a singleton class using 'class < < object' for converting a module instance methods into class methods of the class that is mixing in the module should provide access to the module's instance method as a class method using a singleton class using 'class &lt;&lt; self' should provide access to the module's instance method as a class method using the 'extend' keyword
+    should assert that to 'include' a module's instance method does not mean copying the method's body, but instead referencing the one and only copy of it should be available for use from more than one class should be available for use from an object with the 'extend' keyword should be available for use from an object by including the methods from the module into a singleton class using 'class &lt;&lt; object' for converting a module instance methods into class methods of the class that is mixing in the module should provide access to the module's instance method as a class method using a singleton class using 'class &lt;&lt; self' should provide access to the module's instance method as a class method using the 'extend' keyword